Guide to the JISC Model Licence

-If you want to extend access to affiliate or partner organisations (and students and staff of such affiliated or partner organisations) abroad, they need to contact the relevant publisher to obtain written permission to do so.
+If you want to extend access to affiliate or partner organisations (and students and staff of such affiliated or partner organisations) abroad, they need to contact the relevant publisher to obtain written permission to do so, unless the Publisher has implemented Jisc Collections' Partner Fee schedule.
 This extended access might incur an increase in the fee.

 - there is no difference between what Authorised User can do on campus and off campus

 - staff and students of Authorised Institutions can access resources whilst studying or on sabbatical abroad